Paper C1: Order and Disorder: Law and Society in the Greek world

 Aims and objectives

-2. To explore a wide range of literary, documentary and visual sources relevant to slaves in Greek and Roman society.
+- To explore a wide range of literary, documentary and visual sources relevant to the cultural world of the non-elite in the Greco-Roman world.

 (Supervisions for this course will be centrally organised.)